kcuzner/Kicad-tools/modgen/readme.md

  *   Custom value Population using Package type selection

  *   Automatic Picture Dispay for Package & Configurations

+version 0.4 - (2012-04-27)

+ *   Automatic unit Conversion support for MM & Mils

+ *   Units support for MM in design

+ *   Automatic Name, Description and Keywords Generation for SIP,DIP,CONN-Dual packages with support for MM and Mils nameing

 Limitation in Present Design